A few weeks ago, I received the follow message via Instagram:

 But back to the question.
 It took me two days to even respond back to her because, to be honest, there is a lot to unpack for me.
 I related on such a personal level to the insecurity that underscored her message.
 I knew if I tried to write it in a message, I wouldn’t be able to cover it all and I told her such.

-The summer between middle school / eighth grade and high school / ninth grade, I shot up enough inches to stand out against the other freshmen; on the bright side, nobody subjected me to freshman hazing.
+The summer between middle school / eighth grade and high school / ninth grade, I shot up enough inches to stand out against the other freshmen.
 Who would think that the girl who is 5′-10″ is fourteen?
 (I was on the young side.
 One of the youngest in my grade, I only turned eighteen only five days before leaving for college.)

 On the other hand, in past blog posts, I addressed the downsides: getting sent home from school because my shorts were too short (an American Eagle pair of khaki shorts that nearly every girl had in her back-to-school wardrobe) and sticking up for myself when a rude girl in my Geometry class made a comment about me choosing to wear a chunky-heeled Esprit loafer.
 I know it is difficult to tune out these outside voices – clearly I have not forgotten them – but you just have to do your best to filter out the bad stuff and let in the positive stuff.